vukilis/website/content/posts/2023/my-hesuvi-configuration-on-linux.md

 ## Check your audio driver

-Firstly, we need to check if we already running PipeWire as our audio driver.
+First, we need to check if we already running PipeWire as our audio driver.
 To do that we need to run next command:

 ```bash
 pactl info | grep "Server Name"